Jump to Navigation

 • Spousal support and child support

-• No contact/Restraining Orders
+• No contact/restraining orders

 • Variation and enforcement of orders

-• Child protection issues brought by the Ministry for Children and Family Development under the provincial Child, Family and Community Service Act.
+• Child protection issues brought by the Ministry for Children and Family Development under the Provincial Child, Family and Community Service Act

-Before a disputed issue goes to trial, the parties may be asked to attend a Family Case Conference (FCC) before a judge.
+Before a disputed issue goes to trial, the parties may be asked to attend a Family Case Conference (FCC) before a Judge.
 This conference offers an opportunity to settle matters outside of court.
 If negotiation is successful, the judge will make a consent order at the FCC.

 Following a hearing/trial, the Judge will then make a decision regarding the outstanding issues.
-The terms of the Judge's decision will form part of a court Order.
+The terms of the Judge’s decision will form part of a court order.

 Supreme Court of British Columbia